lubojr/naucse.python.cz/lessons/beginners-en/modules-pl4ua/index.md

 The function and global variables that you create in this file will become available for import.

-You can also create your own module simply by creating a Python file.
+You can also create your own module, simply, by creating a Python file.
 Functions and variables (and other named objects) that you create there will be available in programs where you import this module.

 Let's try it.
-First, create Python file `meadow.py` and write:
+First, create a new Python file `meadow.py` and write:

 ```python
 meadow_colour = 'green'